Rubik's Cube group

 The Rubik's Cube is constructed by labeling each of the 48 non-center facets with the integers 1 to 48.
 Each configuration of the cube can be represented as a permutation of the labels 1 to 48, depending on the position of each facet.
 Using this representation, the solved cube is the identity permutation which leaves the cube unchanged, while the twelve cube moves that rotate a layer of the cube 90 degrees are represented by their respective permutations.
-The Rubik's Cube group is the subgroup of the symmetric group $S_{48}$ generated by the six permutations corresponding to the six clockwise cube moves.
+The Rubik's Cube group is the subgroup of the symmetric group $\mathrm{S}_{48}$ generated by the six permutations corresponding to the six clockwise cube moves.
 With this construction, any configuration of the cube reachable through a sequence of cube moves is within the group.
 Its operation $\cdot$ refers to the composition of two permutations; within the cube, this refers to combining two sequences of cube moves together, doing one after the other.
-The Rubik's Cube group is non-abelian as composition of cube moves is not commutative; doing two sequences of cube moves in a different order can result in a different configuration.
+The Rubik's Cube group is non-abelian as composition of cube moves is not commutative; doing a sequence of cube moves in a different order can result in a different configuration.